 "I think it is a great acknowledgment for the work that the people in the Blackstone Valley have been doing together for the past 20 years," said Dr. Robert Billington, president of the Blackstone Valley Tourism Council.
 "It is exciting to be recognized on the world scale, especially because the WTTC is such a prestigious group and because of the strategic thinking in their organization regarding sustainability."

 During the selection process, a team of 11 international judges made on-site inspection visits to all 12 of the finalists before choosing the four winners.
 The other three winners were Ecotourism Australia (Conservation Award), RARE/La Ruta Moskitia, Honduras (Investor in People Award) and Six Senses Resorts & Spas, Thailand & Global (Global Tourism Business Award).

 During the awards dinner, selection committee head Costas Christ said, "Twenty years ago sustainable tourism was just an idea, now it is entering the travel and tourism mainstream as more companies embrace new innovations demonstrating environmentally friendly operations, a commitment to safeguarding the cultural and natural heritage of our planet, and addressing poverty alleviation through enlightened business practices.
-The winners of the 2008 Tourism for Tomorrow Awards are helping to lead the way forward at a transformative moment in the history of modern travel."top of page
+The winners of the 2008 Tourism for Tomorrow Awards are helping to lead the way forward at a transformative moment in the history of modern travel."

 Last week NTA voiced its opposition to a U.S. Department of Homeland Security proposal calling for airlines and cruise lines to collect biometric information, including fingerprints, for international travelers departing from the United States.